MrPowers/neapowers/content/investing/meb-faber.md

 In the summer we were coming off 10-year yields of 0.5%.

-US bonds are some of the higher-yielding in the world, which is crazy.
+US bonds are some of the highest-yielding in the world, which is crazy.
 Lots of countries have negative yields.

 Meb has been blogging for 15 years.